dylibso/chicory/docs/docs/usage/memory.md

 memory.writeString(ptr, message);
 ```

 Now we can call `countVowels` with this pointer to the string.
-It will do it's job and return the count.
+It will do its job and return the count.
 We will
 call `dealloc` to free that memory in the module.
 Though the module could do this itself if you want:

 ```java